Conference Menu

 The Thermoplastic elastomers (TPEs) will include TPEs and Thermoplastic vulcanizers (TPVs).
 The TPEs will contain not only elastomers made of virgin thermoplastics and elastomers, such as styrene butadiene styrene copolymers (SBS and SEBS) and Thermoplastic polyolefins (TPO), but also those made of recycled rubbers incorporated into thermoplastics, such as polypropylenes or polyethylene /tire crumbs (or any other recycled vulcanized rubber products).

-Targeting rubber processing issues in the rubber industry (RU/MSED/SC)
+Targeting rubber processing issues in the rubber industry (RU)

 Organizers